 Black History Month – The Power of Stories

-The Quaranteens Youth Interview Series is a form of storytelling focused on collecting BIYOC stories and experiences during the global pandemic and uprisings.
-It provides a space for youth to share their stories to be archived at the Hartford History Center in the public library and joins other primary source historical documents that tell the truth of Black history and experience in Connecticut.
-Students were interviewed and the content was used to create a video highlighting their histories and experiences sharing their uncertainty about the future.
-QuaranTeens serves as a reminder that youth are always at the forefront of change because their vision represents our collective future.
+The Quaranteens Youth Interview Series is a form of storytelling focused on collecting BI YOC stories and experiences during the global pandemic and uprisings.
+It provide s a space for youth to share their stories to be archived at the Hartford History Center in the public library and join s other primary source historic documents that tell the truth of Black history and experience in Connecticut.
+Students were interviewed, and the content was used to create a video highlighting their histories and experiences, sharing their uncertainty about the future.
+QuaranTeens serves as a reminder that youth is always at the forefront of change because their vision represents our collective future.